jstowers/ReactNative-Albums/README.md

         )
     ```

-Then, to render the child within the parent `<Card />` component, you only need reference `props.children`:
+To render the child within the parent `<Card />` component, you only need reference `props.children`:

     ```javascript
         // Card component